jocallaghan/Maze_generator/README.md

 #### Flags
 ###### --gr seed height width
-Recursive backtrack maze generation (see https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_backtracker).
+Recursive backtrack maze generation.
 All arguments must be unsigned integers (or strings represented as).

 ###### --gk seed height width
-Randomised Kruskal maze generation (see https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Kruskal.27s_algorithm).
+Randomised Kruskal maze generation.
 All arguments must be unsigned integers (or strings represented as).

 ###### --lb binary_file